kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_weather.md

 You can adjust prediction sensitivity in Settings > Weather > Forecast sensitivity.
 Higher sensitivity may detect more patterns but might yield more false predictions.

 ## Weather Monitor
 The Weather Monitor runs in the background to record pressure history.
-Enable it by clicking the start icon at the bottom right.
+Enable it by clicking the start icon at the bottom-right.
 This causes a notification to appear with the current prediction and an option to stop the Weather Monitor.
-You can also stop it by clicking the stop icon in the bottom right.
+You can also stop it by clicking the stop icon in the bottom-right.

 To change the recording frequency, click the time under the Weather Monitor label at the bottom left and enter a new interval.